- Mobile Home Movers

 - What is included in the overall cost?

-There are several things that will help determine the cost to move a mobile home.
+Several things will help determine the cost of moving a mobile home.
 These include:

-- Distance.
-The farther the move, the more it will cost.
-Fuel cost will be greater when the truck must travel a greater distance.
+- Distance: The farther the move, the more it will cost.
+Fuel costs will be more significant when the truck must travel a greater distance.
 Those fuel costs are passed on to the mobile homeowner.
-Keep in mind that when you get a quote, it can change based on the cost of fuel at the time the mobile home is shipped.
+Remember that when you get a quote, it can change based on the fuel cost at the time the mobile home is shipped.

-- Weight.
-The heavier a mobile home is, the more equipment necessary to move it.
+- Weight: The heavier a mobile home is, the more equipment is necessary to move it.
 It is also possible that more movers will need to be on hand during shipment due to the weight of the mobile home.

-- Single or Double.
-Size factors into the move and will affect the cost.
-Moving a single wide mobile home will be cheaper than moving a double wide home.
+- Single or Double: Size factors into the move and will affect the cost.
+Moving a single-wide mobile home will be cheaper than driving a double-wide home.
 Depending on the size, it may take street closures and/or police or other escorts to make the move safely.

-- Materials.
-Moving materials, towing materials and other materials will have an impact on the cost.
+- Materials: Moving, towing, and other materials will impact the cost.

-- Permits.
-If you plan to relocate a mobile home to a new city or state, chances are that a permit will be required to move to the new area.
-A professional mobile home mover should manage this prior to making the move.
+- Permits: If you plan to relocate a mobile home to a new city or state, chances are that a license will be required to move to the new area.
+A professional mobile home mover should manage this before making the move.

-Here are some mistakes to avoid when moving a mobile home to ensure your mobile home arrives at the new location in the same condition as when it is picked up.
+Here are some mistakes to avoid when moving a mobile home to ensure it arrives at the new location in the same condition as when it is picked up.

 - Do not fail to get permits or inspections when required by law.

-- Do not check the mover to make sure they can oversee the move.
-As for referrals, check their reputation online through reviews that may be posted and be sure to check their license and insurance documentation.
+- Do check the mover to make sure they can oversee the move.
+As for referrals, check their reputation online through reviews that may be posted, and be sure to check their license and insurance documentation.

-A-1 Auto Transport, Inc. has more than 35 years of experience in the shipping industry.
+We have more than 35 years of experience in the shipping industry.
 With skilled professionals, we have long managed mobile home moving with fully insured shipping services.
-There are times when a mobile home mover may only be licensed in one state and cannot cross state lines to continue the move.
-During these times, it takes a network of movers to continue the relocation.
+Sometimes, a mobile home mover may only be licensed in one state and cannot cross state lines to continue the move.
+It takes a network of movers to continue the relocation during these times.

 For a free quote to move your mobile home, be sure to fill out the free quote form on this page.
 You can also call an agent at 1-888-230-6512 today for an all-inclusive quote for mobile home moving.